astrograzl/JumpingBunny/Readme.md

 ![preview](snapshot.png)

 One day with one book --
-One gram per two hundred
+One gram per two hundred --
+One pack of children's cigaretes